UN chief: Polluters must join ‘net zero’ club for climate

 “The drive to net zero must become the new normal for everyone, everywhere, for every country, every company, city, financial institution, as well as the key sectors such as aviation, shipping, industry and agriculture,” Guterres told diplomats during a virtual gathering.
 “At the same time, all commitments to net zero must be underpinned by clear and credible plans to achieve them.
 Words are not enough.”

-Guterres said the U.N. climate summit in Glasgow this fall, delayed by a year due to the coronavirus pandemic, also needs to finalize rules for international carbon markets that economists say would give companies greater incentives to cut emissions.
+He said the U.N. climate meeting in Glasgow this fall, delayed by a year due to the coronavirus pandemic, also needs to finalize rules for international carbon markets that economists say would give companies greater incentives to cut emissions.

+One major holdout in those negotiations, Brazil, pushed backed Monday against calls for it to give up vast piles of emissions credits it amassed under rules that experts say weren’t stringent enough.

+Brazil’s U.N. ambassador, Ronaldo Costa Filho, said the Amazon nation wants those credits transferred to the new system, a demand that other nations including the United States are likely to oppose.

-The U.N. chief said the global body will make offices and venues around the world available to governments so officials can take part in virtual meetings ahead of the November summit, since the usual flurry of preparatory events likely won’t happen in-person because of COVID.
+The U.N. chief said the global body will make offices and venues around the world available to governments so officials can take part in virtual meetings before the November summit, since the usual flurry of preparatory events likely won’t happen in-person because of COVID-19.

 Follow all AP stories about climate change at https://apnews.com/hub/Climate